tegin/medical-fhir/medical_workflow/README.rst

 Usage
 =====

 #.
-Go to 'Medical / Workflow / Workflow Types'
+Go to 'Medical / Workflow / Plan definitions'
 #.
 Click 'Create' and fill in all the required information.
 #.
 Click 'Save'.
 #.
 Go to 'Medical / Workflow / Activity definitions'
 #.
 Click 'Create' and fill in all the required information.
 #.
 Click 'Save'.
 #.
-Go to 'Medical / Workflow / Plan definitions'
+Go to 'Medical / Workflow / Actions'
 #.
 Click 'Create'.
 #.
 Provide a name and create actions by providing a name and an Activity
    Definition or a Plan Definition.